 Sets the IP address for the operation being undertaken with an all-one's mask or, optionally, a specific netmask, given in either dotted-quad notation or as a single integer.

 Sets the pool name for the current operation.

-Specify an alternative path to /dev/kmem from which to retrieve statistical information.
+Specifies an alternative path to /dev/kmem from which to retrieve statistical information.

-Specify an alternative path to lookup symbol name information when retrieving statistical information.
+Specifies an alternative path to lookup symbol name information when retrieving statistical information.

 Sets the role with which this pool is to be used.
 Currently only ipf, auth, and count are accepted as arguments to this option.

 Sets the hashing seed to the number specified.
 For use with hash-type pools only.